American Indian language

 Navajo artists are famous for their colorful woven rugs

-and silver and turquoise jewelry.
+and turquoise jewelry.
 They also made

 and sandpaintings.
 Here is a good site on the